 Our shoe and leather heritage

-In royal circles, the Prince of Wales makes a bee line for his favoured Crockett and Jones shoes.
+Celebrities, aristocrats and business leaders around the world do their walking in shoes made in Northampton and in royal circles, the Prince of Wales makes a bee line for his favoured Crockett and Jones shoes.

 Students come from across the globe to study at University of Northampton’s Institute for Creative Leather Technologies and there’s even a West End and Broadway musical called Kinky Boots – based on a true Northamptonshire shoemaking story – so the town’s rich shoe heritage quite literally takes centre stage.